seancorfield/usermanager-example/README.md

 ## Usage

-Clone the repo, `cd` into it, then follow below to _Run the Application_ or _Run the application in REPL_ or _Run the tests_.
+Clone the repo, `cd` into it, then follow below to _Run the Application_ or _Run the application in a REPL_ or _Run the tests_.

 ### Run the Application

+You can run the application from the root of the workspace:

 ```
 clojure -M:dev -m usermanager.web.main
 ```